What is an internship?

 - May result in a full-time employment offer.

-- Explore logistics: Assess if your college or department offers an internship course for credit.
+Explore: Assess if your college or department offers an internship course for credit.
 Also, consider if you can afford to do a paid or unpaid internship.
+You can also make an appointment with Career Services or your college’s career office to explore preparation for and search of internships.